 Be Good Role Model

-Above all, it is important to be the role model from which your child can learn about good monetary habits and get a healthy attitude to money.
+Above all, it is important to be the role model from which your child can learn about good monetary habits and get a postive money mindset.

 If you don’t have good financial habits yourself you will not get your children to understand how important it is to save or to pay bills on time.
 Even young children can be taught the importance of prioritising money to pay for rent or household bills.
-Here are some fun ideas to help children get a healthy attitude to money:
+Here are some fun ideas to help children get a healthy money mindset:

 - Make a game of finding the best bargains when you go shopping.